alecchendev/alecchendev.github.io/main/index.md

 Hey!
 I'm Alec.

-I'm a student studying computer science at UIUC with a growing interest in distributed/decentralized systems and cryptography.
+I'm a student studying computer science at UIUC with a growing interest in distributed systems and cryptography.
 I currently work at AbbVie as an emerging tech intern with a focus on blockchain-related work.

-Outside of tech, my other interests include cooking, nutrition, exercise, writing, and video creation.
+Outside of tech, I'm interested in all kinds of things, including cooking, nutrition, exercise, and film, to name a few.

 ### Where to find me
 Email: [alecchendev@gmail.com](mailto:alecchendev@gmail.com)